DAGNet: A Dual-View Attention-Guided Network for Efficient X-ray Security Inspection

 \subsection{Dataset Description}

-This study utilizes the DvXray~\cite{ma2024towards} dataset provided by Bowen Ma et al., aimed at advancing prohibited item detection in luggage security screening.
+This study utilizes the DvXray\cite{ma2024towards} dataset provided by Bowen Ma et al., aimed at advancing prohibited item detection in luggage security screening.
 DvXray is a large-scale dual-view X-ray image dataset comprising 32,000 images, including 5,000 pairs of positive samples and 11,000 pairs of negative samples.
-The dataset samples are sourced from real subway stations (approximately 66\%) and manually designed luggage scanned using X-ray scanners (approximately 34\%).
+The dataset samples are sourced from real subway stations (approximately 66\%) and manually designed luggage scanned using X-ray baggage scanner (approximately 34\%).
 It includes 15 categories of common prohibited items, such as firearms, knives, and explosives.
 All images are in PNG format with a resolution of 800$\times$600 pixels and are annotated at the image level.

-As shown in Table \ref{tab:dataset_comparison}, DvXray is currently the only publicly available dual-view X-ray dataset.
+DvXray is currently the only publicly available dual-view X-ray dataset.
 Other dual-view datasets are either not publicly released or do not match the scale and category coverage of DvXray.
 Therefore, DvXray was selected as the primary data source to ensure the reproducibility and reliability of the experiments.

 The dual-view design of the DvXray dataset offers a significant advantage in detecting overlapping items, thereby enhancing the accuracy of prohibited item recognition.
 The annotation process was carried out by an internal team and verified by professional security personnel to ensure accuracy and reliability.
 While multi-view images might further improve recognition performance, the dual-view approach strikes an effective balance between computational efficiency and detection effectiveness, meeting the requirements of this study.